deng0/SimpleFlightComputer/README.md

 ![withinspeedlimit](Images/withinspeedlimit.png)

 This case is as follows.
 The ship is traveling sideways with having reached its currently set speed limit.
 The pilot now determines that he wants to go forward instead.
-Because of the fact that the aft thrusters of the ship are stronger in the "max thrust" mode halfway through the maneuver they will have finished their work and only the side thrusters will still be firing resulting in a change of acceleration direction, but also that the ship will carry a lot more forward speed through for most of the maneuver.
+Because of the fact that the aft thrusters of the ship are stronger in the "max thrust" mode halfway through the maneuver they will have finished their work and only the side thrusters will still be firing resulting in a change of acceleration direction, but also that the ship will carry a lot more forward speed through most of the maneuver.
 This will also have the effect that for a part of the maneuver the ship will exceed the speed limit set by the pilot (which can have negative impacts on gimbal performance).
 The two "stable" modes will throttle the aft thrusters to achieve stable acceleration throughout the maneuver.
 Typically the aft thrusters will overheat faster than side thrusters and because the aft thrusters are not going full power, this should make it possible to use the afterburner for a longer duration in the beginning of the maneuver than would be possible with the "max thrust" mode, which will slightly improve the forward speed but more importantly will make the "stable" modes outperform the "max thrust" mode when it comes to eliminating drift in cases like these.